-- Ovulation can occur even if your period has not occurred, and vise versa.
+- Ovulation can occur even if your period has not happened.

-- Normally only one egg is released from the ovary during ovulation.
+- Normally only one egg is released from one ovary during ovulation.

-- A woman’s cycle is normally between 28-32 days, but some may have longer or shorter cycles.
+- A typical cycle is between 28-32 days, but some women may have longer or shorter cycles.

 How Do You Track Ovulation?

-There are numerous ways you can track ovulation, and it is recommended that you use more than one method to increase your chance of correctly predicting when you are ovulating.
-Don’t rely on a mobile app alone to track your ovulation as it will not know your exact cycle until it has several months worth of data, and even then, it is preferable to combine it with another method of testing such as using ovulation testing strips.
+There are many ways to track ovulation.
+It is recommended that you use more than one method to increase your chances of correctly predicting your ovulating.
+Relying on a mobile app alone to track your ovulation is inadvisable, as it can be difficult to track your exact cycle.
+Even when it has several months worth of data, the app is only a tool, it is preferable to combine this information with another method of testing such as using ovulation testing strips.